 Bloomington, Indiana 47404

-Building photograph of the Walnut Knolls Apartment complex located at 2036 North Walnut Street in Bloomington, Indiana which is currently known as Plato’s Court @ Knight’s Landing.
+Photograph taken in 2004 of the Walnut Knolls Apartment complex located at 2036 North Walnut Street in Bloomington, Indiana.
+The current name for the apartment facility in 2024 is State on Campus, but was previously known as Plato’s Court @ Knight’s Landing.

 Woolery Limestone Mill